sumitasok/smarttoggle/Readme.md

-A Toggle that handles the must-include and must-omit relations in a smart way Ever wanted to maintain a list of elements, where when you add one element, you have to add its dependancies, and remove its exclusivity obstacles.
+A library that handles the must-include and must-omit relations in a smart way Ever wanted to maintain a list of elements, where when you add one element, you have to add its dependancies, and remove its exclusivity obstacles.